zachmccabe/zachmccabe.github.io/about.md

 North America and East Asia are where I have the most experience:
   + I began my career working as a [photographer](https://www.zachmccabe.com/postcard.html) for clients in the PRC and HK.
-  + After acceptance into architecture school, I took a deep breath, declined and went to a liberal arts college to study Chinese instead.
+  + After acceptance into architecture school, I took a real deep breath, declined and instead went to a liberal arts college to study Chinese.
   + I grew up in the US, China and Japan.

 Because life is deliciously weird, I've had the privilege of contributing to projects in some of the world's biggest cities, in the backcountry and a few places in between.